Artemis II Launch: Floridians Watch Historic NASA Moon Mission Complete

 The launch, visible across much of the state, drew massive crowds along Florida’s Space Coast to watch the Space Launch System rocket light up the evening sky.
 For many, it was a once-in-a-generation moment echoing the Apollo era while signaling a new chapter in human space exploration.

-A Return to Space
+A Mission to Space

 Artemis II is NASA’s first crewed mission under its Artemis program, a broader effort to return humans to the Moon and eventually reach Mars.
 Unlike its predecessor, Artemis I, this mission carries astronauts: Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen.